Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 - can't be dismissed (force action / selection)
 - suited for list of focusable elements: allow user to change focus instantly without doing the unfocus + focus on other element

+eg: when a parent component spawns a child component, if it is smaller, it could be displayed on top of parent with a scrim applied on it.
+If it's larger, it could be displayed fullscreen on mobile or in a floating modale on desktop (on top of multiple  components).
+If there is enough place, it could refresh layout to match the "suited for lists" (having the child component displayed next to parent component).

 Focus on a item from a list: it should keep assistive elements from the list and add assistive from the focused item. eg: comparator components that is always available through the different focus on item.
 Comparator could be aware of the current focus and have a "tap to add currently focused game to comparator" suggestion.
 Comparator component could be focused as of every other assistive components, where it makes sense.

 Is it viable to have a fractal layout system?
 It means have different level of focus (focus on main component A which have multiple components, focus on A-A, trigger animations, focus on A-A-A ?)
 Yes, we can have multiple level of focus but not deep level of containerization : assistive components are always displayed on "root" component.
 Handle "single main component" differently that when there is many?
 The point would be to have a component as a context for the children.
 In this case, reuse the same NavBar but change its content (title, icons, etc).